-If, by any chance, you have tall trees in your yard which are blocking the view, remove them or at least try to change their location.
+If, by any chance, you have tall trees in your yard which are blocking the view, remove a few or at least try to change their location.
 Views of mountains, valleys, oceans or cities are precious.
 Just imagine, if you decide to move to FL this year, would you want to live in a beach house that does not have an ocean view?
 Probably not!
 So, as a landlord, you need to do some landscaping.
 Make your property memorable and impressive.
 Remember that most people are willing to pay more for a breathtaking view.
 This is certainly one of the best ways to improve your rental profits.

-2. Make Your Property Pet-Friendly and Allow Pets
+2. Make Your Property Pet Friendly and Allow Pets

 By not allowing pets, you lose a lot of potential tenants.
-So, learn how to make your rental property pet-friendly and charge pet rent.
+So, learn how to make your rental property pet friendly and charge pet rent.
 Consider allowing small pets, cats, and even dogs (excluding dangerous breeds), especially if you are renting out a house.
 You can set a limit of up to two or three pets.
 Although pets may cause some damage, do not stress too much about it and ask for a pet deposit instead.

-3. Improve Your Yard Appearance
+3. Improve Your Yard’s Appearance